JulianaOsemeke/weather-app/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # weather-app
-A solo project that entails building a weather app with webpack
-![](https://img.shields.io/badge/Microverse-blueviolet)
+A simple weather app that extracts information from the openweathermap.org/api thereby enabling users accurately forecast weather conditions in different cities.
+This app was built with Javascript and Webpack with emphasis on the async/await concept.

 ![screenshot](dist/Assets/weatherapp.png)